zoominlive/lesson_planning/docs/DATABASE_MIGRATION_GUIDE.md

 ./scripts/db.sh migrate
 ```

+## Testing the Migration System

+We've tested the migration workflow with a demonstration:

+1. **Created test table** - Added `test_table` to schema
+2. **Generated migration** - Used `./scripts/db.sh generate`
+3. **Applied changes** - Verified table creation and data insertion
+4. **Removed table** - Cleaned up schema and dropped table
+5. **Verified removal** - Confirmed table no longer exists

+## Migration vs Push - When to Use Each

+**Use Migrations (Recommended):**
+- Production deployments
+- Team collaboration
+- When you need rollback capability
+- For tracked change history

+**Use Push (Development Only):**
+- Quick local testing
+- Rapid prototyping
+- When migration conflicts arise during development

 ## Legacy Support

 The old `npm run db:push` command is still available for quick development testing, but should not be used for production changes.